Years ago, you’d pay a flat price for a video game and get everything included.

 These days?
 You might pay full price for a game and still end up having to pay more cash to unlock bonus content as DLCs.
 Or you might download a “free” game only to get swindled by psychologically manipulative tactics that seek to suck your wallet dry.

 It’s just one of the many ways in which modern gaming has ruined fun for gamers, and because these tricks are so profitable, freemium games aren’t going anywhere.
 The good news is, not all developers are so greedy!
-Here are some of the best free Steam games that don’t rely on scummy monetization methods.
+Steam, one of several must-have apps for PC gamers, has great free games that don’t rely on scummy monetization methods.

 15 Free Games on Steam